-The policies applied in these consolidated financial statements are presented in Note 4 and are based on IFRS issued and outstanding as of June 8, 2011, the date the Audit Committee approved the financial statements.
+The policies applied in these consolidated financial statements are presented in Note 4 and are based on IFRS issued and outstanding as of July 28, 2011, the date the Audit Committee approved the financial statements.
 Any subsequent changes to IFRS that are given effect in the Company's annual consolidated financial statements for the year ending December 31, 2011 could result in restatement of these interim consolidated financial statements, including the transition adjustments recognized on change-over to IFRS.

-The condensed interim consolidated financial statements should be read in conjunction with the Company's Canadian GAAP annual financial statements for the year ended December 31, 2010.
+The condensed interim consolidated financial statements should be read in conjunction with the Company's Canadian GAAP annual financial statements for the year ended December 31, 2010, and the Company's interim financial statements for the quarter ended March 31, 2011 prepared in accordance with IFRS applicable to interim financial statements.